How to manage money like a Pro

 Looking back, the early days of freelancing were a financial rollercoaster for me.
 Money flowed in, money flowed out, and I had no clue where it was headed.
 Plus, the tax surprise hit hard one year, catching me completely off guard.
 I was essentially winging it.
-Mind you – I kicked off my business at 19, I was still a baby.
-Fast forward to today, armed with over 15 years of freelancing know-how, I want to share with you some tips and ideas that could help you manage money like a pro.
+Mind you, I kicked off my business at 19, I was still a baby.

 Money management for freelancers